viebel/abbinare/README.md

 ## License

+Copyright © 2010-2020 David Nolen, Ambrose Bonnaire-Sergeant, Rich Hickey & contributors.

 Revisions in this fork:
-Copyright © 2016–2020 Yehonathan Sharvit and Contributors
+Copyright © 2017–2020 Yehonathan Sharvit and Contributors

 Distributed under the Eclipse Public License, the same as Clojure.